-When running in app mode and deployed on the Cisco ACI APIC, the app is accessible via the /appcenter/Cisco/StateChangeChecker/proxy.json">http://capic-ip>/appcenter/Cisco/StateChangeChecker/proxy.json.
-Note, the APIC restricts apps to GET and POST methods only.
+When running in app mode and deployed on the Cisco ACI APIC, the app is accessible via the http://<apicip>/appcenter/Cisco/StateChangeChecker/proxy.json.
+Note, the APIC restrics apps to GET and POST methods only.
 Additionally, only static url endpoints are allowed.
 Since this app uses GET, POST, PATCH, and DELETE as well as dynamic url endpoints, a proxy option was implemented to allow it to run on the APIC.
 For the proxy, all requests are sent as POST to proxy.json endpoint with the following required in the data field: